joint-online-judge/JOJ3/README.md

 ## Binaries (under `/cmd` and `/pkg`)

+### JOJ3

+JOJ3 itself.
+Currently support CLI argument `-meta-conf` to specify the meta configuration file path.
+JOJ3 will try to match the commit message by the `regex`, once matched, the configuration file in the `filename` will be load and run the whole process.

 ### Sample

 Just a sample on how to write an executable that can be called by the executor.